hsedr/MySQLite/README.md

 # MYSQLite

-In this project I want to sharpen my Java skills, aswell as my understanding of databases.
+In this project I want to sharpen my Java skills, aswell as my understanding of databases and compiler.
-I am following the tutorial published by cstack on github: https://github.com/cstack/db_tutorial.
+I am following the tutorial published by [cstack](https://github.com/cstack/db_tutorial) on Github.

+## Status
-Currently I am working on a parser for simple SQL Statements.
+Currently I am working on a tokenizer and parser for simple SQL Select-Statements.

-Let's see where it'll take me.
+**Note** that the method "private Object[] parseWord(String word)" of each DFA soon will be replaced by a lexical analyzer implementation.